FMecha/battlegear/docs/sidebs/sbs2_car.md

 ??? note "Notes"
     * Color: Crystal White
     * Savanna name not used in the English version, as the car was sold without that moniker outside of Japan.
 Even in the Japanese version, the Savanna name is also not used in the car selection screen, only in the car logo during attract mode.
-    * Dev-described tuning: ECU, intake manifolds, dual muffler, blow-off valve, lowering kit, clutch
+    * Dev-described tuning: ECU, intake manifolds, dual exhausts, blow-off valve, lowering kit, clutch

 ## Nissan BNR32 Skyline GT-R
 ![NISSAN BNR32 SKYLINE GT-R](../images/cars/sbs2/sidebs2_bnr32.png)